ImageMagick/Usage-Markdown/files/index.md

 >
 > Also, as always, sanitize any user (especially web user) input, as you don't want the user to make use of a delegate without you knowing about it.

-For example as of IM v6.4.2-6, an "`autotrace:`' delegate was added to the system delegates file, which will run the "`AutoTrace`" command while reading ANY input image.
+For example, as of IM v6.4.2-6, an "`autotrace:`' delegate was added to the system delegates file, which will run the "`AutoTrace`" command while reading ANY input image.
 IM converts the input image to the required PNG image format needed by the delegate program, filters it though the delegate, then reads the resulting SVG (typically via an external RSVG library), to generate a smooth edged version of the original input bitmap image.
 See [Raster to Vector Converter Example](../transform/#edge_vector).

 If a converter generates multiple image files (such a PNG), you will need to merge all those separate images into a single multi-image format such as MIFF, so that IM can read the multiple images from the one output file.

 Sometimes IM will string together multiple delegate programs to read in an image.
-For example to read a 'HTML' page as an image, it first calls the delegate "`html2ps`" to convert it to postscript.
+For example, to read a 'HTML' page as an image, it first calls the delegate "`html2ps`" to convert it to postscript.
 Then it converts the generated postscript file into a set of multiple images using the special "`ghostscript`" program delegate.

 Of course, using two, or more delegates like this can produce other problems due to the complex interactions, miss-installations, and bugs that may be present in the delegate programs.